BOOK RESERVATIONS UNDER 30 DAYS ONLINE!

 To this day, Sarasota is synonymous with circus, in particular Ringling Brothers Circus.
 It permeates our arts and culture scene to this day.
 Many different shows and performers who wintered here “off the road”, eventually retired in the area due to our glorious winter weather and proximity to circus headquarters.
 Over the years, while wintering, many circus people stayed at Sarasota Lakes.
 This allowed us to enjoy their entertainment art form.
 In the 1970's there was a couple from England who lived in a caravan type circus wagon that was brightly painted.
 There was also a female animal trainer with a Tiglon, which is a hybrid between a male tiger and a female lion.
 The animal's name was Tonya and she was kept in a cage on lot 73 for all to see.
 In the early '90's a flying act set up a trapeze rigging and practiced across from lots 191-194.
 Suffice to say, we have had many, many diverse circus acts reside with us!
 Other noteworthy residents were parents of celebrities, a former Rockette dancer, a former national league pitcher and medieval fair performers.

 Throughout the years we have had over a dozen park managers serve us.
 Following the relinquishment, our first board was elected and took control in July 1980.
 We were incorporated December 3, 1980.
 The board operates with five members: President, Vice-President, Secretary, Treasurer, and a Director.
 They are elected at the annual meeting held on the first Saturday of March.
-The Co-op is currently run by Lighthouse Property Management.
-The manager takes direction from the Board.
 Board Meetings are held once a month.
+The management takes direction from the Board.
+The Co-op is currently run by Pinnacle Community Association Management.

 What started out as a modest Holiday Inn park, then a KOA campground, has turned into a million dollar corporation.
 When we took the reins from the developer in July 1980, things started to happen.
-Our maintenance fees started at $31.00 a month and have risen to $195.00 but many, many improvements and additions have been made.
+Our monthly maintenance fees remain very competitive and many improvements and additions have been made.
 Today, SLRV encompasses 46 acres with 420 lots.
 Most of our shareholders came in to rent or visit family and fell in love with the serenity of the park.
 Of the 420 lots, our park now has 357 permanent units with 78 occupied year round.
 We hope this has been informative and you come to see our park soon!

 Compiled by Ken Fishleigh, with special thanks to Jim Anderson, Bonnie Milliken and Jean Wadsworth.